vcnzbrgd/vcnzbrgd/README.md

 🏄🏻 I currently work as Quant Researcher for a fintech that produces systematic investment strategies
 🎓 I hold a MSc in Economics and a Bsc in Finance from Bocconi University
 🧑‍💻 Here I share some projects I developed in my free time
-📫 You can reach me at: brigandi.vincenzo@yahoo.com
+📫 You can reach me at: brigandi.vincenzo@yahoo.com or https://www.linkedin.com/in/vbrigandi-1995/

 <!---
 vcnzbrgd/vcnzbrgd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.